 Serving the most vulnerable...

-Global needs of people experiencing disability are vast.
+Global needs of people impacted by disability are vast.
 Recent statistics from the World Health Organization (WHO) state that upwards of 80% of people with disabilities reside in developing countries with a large majority of them living in poverty.
 Additionally, 90% of children with disabilities in developing countries do not attend school, according to UNESCO.
 Abuses and neglect are rampant among the disabled of developing countries.
 The needs are often severe and even the most remedial of help can make a life-changing difference for someone with a disability.

 TEF seeks to equip indigenous peoples, churches, or missionaries for effective work among those with disabilities in their communities – both orphans and families.
 Often these are places where disability is stigmatized and people with disabilities, along with their caregivers, live in insular and isolated lives.